 Check into local, state, and federal guidelines before your project begins.
 NGEMC and/or TVA would need proof of your clearance to install the generation on your property before design plans and agreements are signed.
 If you are planning to go through the TVA DPP program, notify them ahead of time about your plans.

 The Dispersed Power Production Program (external link) allows companies or residential customers to produce renewable energy such as solar, or co-generate green energy such as biomass, and sell all or excess generation back to TVA at TVA’s avoided cost.
 Contact NGEMC Energy Services for up-to-date information on other solar power development programs.

 Thinking of installing solar panels or a generator?

 Buy portions of your electricity from a TVA program that generates power from clean, renewable resources.

 With Green Power Switch, you may buy a portion of your TVA power generated from three renewable energy sources: wind, solar, and methane gas.
-What value is there for you in contributing to Green Power Switch?
-First, Green Power is generated with renewable resource technology that lowers the environmental impact.
-Second, your investment in Green Power Switch goes directly into developing new Green Power Switch technology.
-Third, all the Green Power TVA generates is added to the Valley's power mix.
+What value is there for you in contributing to Green Switch?
+First, Green power is generated with renewable resource technology that lowers the environmental impact.
+Second, your investment in Green Switch goes directly into developing new Green power technology.
+Third, all the Green power TVA generates is added to the Valley's power mix.